 The three-credit-hour Contextualized Introductory Arts of Ministry course is a graded course.
 The faculty instructor assigns a grade at the end of the semester.
 If a student fails this course in the fall, the student will not only receive an “F” for the IAM course, but also will automatically receive a “U” for Contextual Education I (site work and weekly meeting), and will not be allowed to enroll in the spring semester of Contextual Education I. If a student does not receive a “C” or above in the Contextualized IAM course, the student may enroll in spring semester of Con Ed I, but must take another IAM class to meet graduation requirements.
 The Contextualized IAM course will satisfy elective credit provided the student earn at least a grade of “D.”

-If a student withdraws from the Contextualized Introductory Arts of Ministry course, the student must also withdraw from the Contextual Education site work and weekly meeting with the site supervisor.
-These two components of Contextual Education I must be taken simultaneously.

 In the fall semester, students receive a grade of “IP” (in progress) or “U” (unsatisfactory) for their two credit hours for Contextual Education site work and weekly 90-minute reflection group meeting with the site supervisor.
 This grade is assigned by the site supervisor.
 A satisfactory grade will also be listed on the fall transcript as “in progress” until the spring requirements have been successfully completed.
-An unsatisfactory grade will be listed as “U.” If a student receives a grade of “U” for Contextual Education I in the fall semester, the student will fail Contextual Education I. The student will not be allowed to enroll in the spring semester of Contextual Education, and must re-enroll in all parts of Contextual Education I, including a contextualized Introductory Arts of Ministry course, the following fall.
+An unsatisfactory grade will be listed as “U.” If a student receives a grade of “U” for Contextual Education I in the fall semester, the student will fail Contextual Education I. The student will not be allowed to enroll in the spring semester of Contextual Education, and must re-enroll in all parts of Contextual Education I, the following fall.

-In the spring semester, students receive a grade of “S” or “U” for their two credit hours of Contextual Education I site work and weekly Integrative Seminar.
+In the spring semester, students receive a grade of “S” or “U” for their threecredit hours of Contextual Education I site work and weekly Integrative Seminar.
 The grade is assigned by the Teaching Team (site supervisor and teaching faculty).
-If a student receives a grade of “U” for Contextual Education I in the spring semester, the student will fail Contextual Education I and have to re-enroll in all parts of Contextual Education I, including a Contextualized Introductory Arts of Ministry course the following fall.
-The student will need to choose a different site and IAM when they re-enroll, and must complete both semesters of Contextual Education I.
+If a student receives a grade of “U” for Contextual Education I in the spring semester, the student will fail Contextual Education I and have to re-enroll in all parts of Contextual Education I The student will need to choose a different site and must complete both semesters of Contextual Education I.

 If a student receives a grade of “U” for Contextual Education I in the fall semester, or a “U” for Contextual Education I in the spring semester, but receives a passing grade of “C” or better in the Contextualized Introductory Arts of Ministry course, the latter course may be used for elective credit or requirements.